 North Jutland is Denmark’s no. 1 pantry, and Aalborg is the metropolis at the center of it all.
 Here, the fresh ingredients are served in the unique, cozy and authentic settings of the greatest restaurants in the city.

-Welcome to Aalborg in the year 2017 – a growing city, a developing city and a city that loves company.
+Welcome to Aalborg – a growing city, a developing city and a city that loves company.
 New modern work places have replaced the heavy industrial jobs at the cement factory Aalborg Portland, the distilling factory “Spritfabrikken” and Aalborg Shipyard, and students from all over the world come to study at Aalborg University.
 The new waterfront is buzzing with innovation and the cultural scene has exploded.
 Meanwhile, the gastronomy has been simmering in the corner – and now it’s ready to be served!

 For many years, “Mortens Kro” has been the most significant restaurant, when it comes to representing Aalborg on the national as well as international stage of gourmet cooking.
 Those days are over now, and a flourishing gastronomic development has attracted a vast number of restaurants.
 Restaurant Fusion, Restaurant Bühlmann, Restaurant Tabu and Restaurant Applaus are just a few of the most significant restaurants, but also Bistro 59, Rusk, Nam, Prinses Juliana, La Locanda, San Giovanni, Musikkens Spisehus, Rositas Bistro, Bistro V, Brdr.
 Price and Søgaards Bryghus are all acknowledged for their high gastronomic standards.